ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 We can update the `Target Value` to match the current step value we are at by simply adding an event on the drive's internal Interactable so when the slider is finally ungrabbed we can set the drive's `Target Value` to the current step value.

-Select the `Slider -> Interactions.LinearJointDrive -> Internal -> JointContainer -> Joint -> Interactions.Interactable` GameObject from the Unity Hierarchy and click the `+` symbol in the bottom right corner of the `Last Ungrabbed` event parameter on the `Interactable Facade` component.
+Select the `Slider -> Interactions.LinearJointDrive -> Internal -> JointContainer -> Joint -> Interactions.Interactable` GameObject from the Unity Hierarchy window and click the `+` symbol in the bottom right corner of the `Last Ungrabbed` event parameter on the `Interactable Facade` component.

 > We use the `Last Ungrabbed` event instead of the `Ungrabbed` event because we only want this to occur when no Interactors are grabbing the `Slider` anymore.